readthedocs-examples/example-jupyter-book/README.rst

 #. *finally*, register your project on Read the Docs, see `Importing Your Documentation <https://docs.readthedocs.io/en/stable/intro/import-guide.html>`_.

-Read the Docs tutorial
+Read the Docs Tutorial
 ----------------------

-To get started with Read the Docs, you may also refer to the `Read the Docs tutorial <https://docs.readthedocs.io/en/stable/tutorial/>`__.
+To get started with Read the Docs, you may also refer to the `Read the Docs Tutorial <https://docs.readthedocs.io/en/stable/tutorial/>`__.
 It provides a full walk-through of building an example project similar to the one in this repository.